vectordotdev/vector/docs/usage/configuration/sources/file.md

 You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.

-### File Deletions
+### File Deletion

-If a file is deleted Vector will flush the current buffer and stop tailing the file.
+When a watched file is deleted, Vector will maintain its open file handle and continue reading until it reaches EOF.
+When a file is no longer findable in the `includes` glob and the reader has reached EOF, that file's reader is discarded.

 ### File Identification